Wijnaldum limps off during Liverpool's clash with Watford due to apparent hamstring injury | Goal.com

 Wijnaldum limps off during Liverpool's clash with Watford due to apparent hamstring injury

-Liverpool midfielder Georginio Wijnaldum was forced off the pitch midway through the second half of a clash with Watford at Anfield due to an apparent hamstring injury.
+Liverpool midfielder Georginio Wijnaldum was forced off the pitch midway through the second half of a clash with Watford at Anfield on Saturday due to an apparent hamstring injury.

 Mohamed Salah opened the scoring for the Reds shortly before the interval after a lightning-fast break, cutting inside expertly before firing into the far corner of the net.